 This is made worse if there is inadequate or ineffective field drainage below the level of the flooring.
 Sometimes tiling or stonework facing is put on the outside walls to prevent splashing.
 But that merely forces the water up and inwards as it cannot evaporate outside, making the effects worse internally.
 Retaining walls can also be put under pressure where there is inadequate drainage behind.

-It can be so frustrating knowing that, for an extra day’s work during construction, many defects within a building could have been avoided.
+It can be so frustrating knowing that, for an extra day’s work during construction, many defects within a building could have been avoided with rising damp treatment.